Skip to main content

 {

-createdAt: "desc", // then by creation time in descending order
+createdAt: createdAt: "desc", // Then sort by creation time in descending order

 },